Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Results

-Our interviews with practitioners told a more complicated story.
-While many tools exist to aid in AI auditing, practitioners found the current array of resources inadequate in many ways.
-In particular, though many tools existed to aid in the evaluation of AI systems, current tooling did not always contribute to the ultimate aim of accountability.
-Despite the numerous tools available, practitioners still struggled to involve affected stakeholders, apply consistent and holistic standards and methods, access high-quality data about system behavior, ensure audit integrity, and collaborate across disciplines.
-And despite theoretical sampling, our survey of AI audit tools ($N=\nTools$) revealed mostly tools for evaluation---particularly tools for Standards Identification \& Management ($N=\nStandards$) and Performance Analysis ($N=\nPerf$).
-Tools for stages of the audit process crucial to accountability---Audit Communication ($N=\nComm$), Harms Discovery ($N=\nHarms$), Advocacy ($N=\nAdvocacy$), and model/data transparency ($N=\nTransp$)---are much less common.
-Figure~\ref{fig:profit-count-second} depicts the number of tools in each stage and category of our taxonomy.
+In particular, though we found many tools for evaluating the performance of AI systems, current tooling did not always help practitioners reach their accountability goals.
+First, while our survey of AI audit tools ($N=\nTools$), revealed a wide-ranging landscape of resources built by a variety of academic, for-profit, non-profit, and government organizations (Table~\ref{tab:taxonomy}), we primarily surfaced tools for \emph{evaluation}, particularly tools for Standards Identification \& Management ($N=\nStandards$) and Performance Analysis ($N=\nPerf$).
+Tools for other stages of the audit process crucial to accountability---Harms Discovery ($N=\nHarms$), Audit Communication ($N=\nComm$), Advocacy ($N=\nAdvocacy$), and model/data transparency ($N=\nTransp$)---were much less common in our sample.

+Second, while we found many freely available and open source tools ({\osPropTotal} of our dataset), auditors highlighted the messy, context-specific nature of their actual audit tool use: \inlinequote{Many approaches were not necessarily principled.
+They were quite ad hoc}{20}.
+Even when open source tools existed, auditors often preferred to build their own tooling solutions: \inlinequote{ if we tried to use the existing stuff, it would just complicate that process}{25}.
+For some, existing tools were inadequate for the complexity and scale of the systems being evaluated: \inlinequote{Most often we try to use open source tools, but that's very different than a data pipeline that... curates data on millions of [users] every day}{3}.
+In each stage of the audit process, auditors encountered practical challenges and development gaps between their needs and the landscape of available tools.

-In this section, we detail the main tool-related challenges practitioners faced related to each stage in tool-assisted AI auditing, and discuss the implications of our findings for the practice and study of AI auditing.
-Note that we did not explicitly ask interview participants about the tool-assisted AI audit stages, but after interviews, categorize their interview responses within the format of our existing AI audit tool taxonomy, arranged by the seven stages (Fig.~\ref{fig:taxonomy}).
+In the remainder of this section, we detail the challenges practitioners faced in each stage, compare their experiences to the existing landscape of AI audit tools, and discuss the implications of our findings for the practice and study of AI auditing.